 In an MZI, the incoming optical wave is first split in two arms using a Y-splitter and is then recombined by a second Y-splitter.
 When the two beams are recombined, two different scenarios can take place:

-- If the two separate paths have equal optical length, the split beams are in-phase when they are recombined and constructive interference is achieved.
+- If the two separate paths have equal optical length, the split beams are in-phase when they recombine and constructive interference is achieved.

-- If the optical length of the two paths is different, the split beams will have different relative phase when they are recombined.
+- If the optical length of the two paths is different, the split beams will have different relative phase when they recombine.
 This gives rise to destructive interference.

 Therefore, depending on the relative phase difference acquired by the split beams while traveling along the two separate paths, the light is recombined more or less efficiently.
-In the following image the transmission of the a MZI is plotted as a function of the phase difference \(\Delta\Phi\).
+In the following image, the transmission of an MZI is plotted as a function of the phase difference \(\Delta\Phi\).

-The MZM modulator in this tutorial will, by design, introduce a path length difference of \(\pi/2\) between the two arms to operate in the area of maximum slope of the MZI.
+The MZM in this application example will, by design, introduce a path length difference of \(\pi/2\) between the two arms to operate in the area of maximum slope in transmission of the MZI.

-In real life, due to typical fabrication errors, the resulting length of the MZI arms slightly differs from the design specifications.
+In real life, due to typical fabrication errors, the actual length of the MZI arms differs slightly from the design specifications.
 To fine-tune the optical length, a heated waveguide section is added after the Y-splitter, so that the operating point can be maintained as wavelength and operation temperature vary.
-Due to the strong thermo-optic effect in silicon, heaters are particularly well suited for the job as they allow to efficiently vary the optical length of the waveguide by changing the waveguide mode effective index, resulting in a change of the optical phase of the propagated light.
+Due to the strong thermo-optic effect in silicon, heaters are particularly well suited for this job as they allow us to efficiently vary the optical length of the waveguide by changing the waveguide mode effective index, resulting in a change of the optical phase of the propagated light.